Quantum production of gravitational waves after inflation

-\paragraph{Conclusions}
+\section{Conclusions}

-In this Letter we have shown that a new cosmological GWB is generated via the CGPP mechanism after inflation during the radiation-dominated epoch, by the scalar perturbations of the metric.
+In this paper we have shown that a new cosmological GWB is generated via the CGPP mechanism after inflation during the radiation-dominated epoch, by the scalar perturbations of the metric.
 We have estimated the power spectrum of these GWs and found that, due to the quartic dependence on frequency, the spectrum reaches its maximum around the GHz frequency range, far above the expected maximum for other astrophysical and cosmological sources of GWs.
-For a larger number of e-folds of inflation, these GWs may extend beyond the GHz frequency range and could even surpass the BBN bound, leading to a constraint on the expected number of e-folds.
-Unlike the primordial GWs from inflation that evolve for a long time outside the horizon, our production mechanism occurs recently and on sub-horizon scales, therefore one might argue that the quantum signature of these GWs is more likely to survive to the present day, compared to the primordial signal~\footnote{Still, see~\cite{deKruijf:2024ufs} for an analysis of those scales where the primordial GWs might not have fully decohered, and~\cite{Belfiglio:2025cst} for quantum signatures possibly connected with our mechanism.}.
+Unlike the primordial GWs from inflation that evolve for a long time outside the horizon, our production mechanism occurs recently and on subhorizon scales, therefore one might argue that the quantum signature of these GWs is more likely to survive to the present day, compared to the primordial signal~\footnote{Still, see~\cite{deKruijf:2024ufs} for an analysis of those scales where the primordial GWs might not have fully decohered, and~\cite{Belfiglio:2025cst} for quantum signatures possibly connected with our mechanism.}.

 A natural extension of this work would be to quantify how an early matter-dominated era and a more gradual transition from inflation to the post-inflationary phase modify the GW spectrum.
 We also plan to explore scenarios in which the pre-existing tensor modes contribute significantly to the signal.